INTO-CPS-Association/DTaaS/servers/execution/runner/README.md

 absolute path.
 However, the `location` path is always relative path with respect to the path of _runner.yaml_ file.

+:warning: The commands must be executable.
+Please make sure that the commands have execute permission on Linux platforms.

 ## :pen: Create Commands

 The runner requires commands / scripts to be run.